-The Rolex Building in Dallas’s Harwood district is a multi-use building with over 135,000 square feet of office, retail, and residential space.
+The Rolex Building in Dallas’s Harwood district is over 135,000 square feet of office space.
 It is a collaboration between the Harwood International Architecture firm and Kengo Kuma & Associates.
 The first building to open in the Harwood district, the Rolex building is situated in an environment surrounded by luxurious restaurants, gardens, and art curation.
-Its offices are Class AA, and its residences and retail spaces are state-of-the-art.
 Staxmatic installed the plumbing and HVAC for the facility, including a condenser water system, two roof-mounted cooling towers, and a chill water system to support the data center.

 Staxmatic is installing both the Plumbing and the HVAC on the new down-town Dallas Rolex Building.
 From the HVAC side it is a condenser water system with two roof-mounted cooling towers that use vertical self contained air handler units.
 There is also a chill water system that feeds into the data center.